anthony-gudiel/reactpedia/README.md

 ### AI Declaration Forms

-Our AI Declaration forms can be found in the AI Declaration folder under Project Documents.
+AI Declaration forms can be found in the AI Declaration folder under Project Documents.

 ### Clone the Repository